My Iona

 • Consider risks before un-securing rooms.

-• Remember, the shooter will not stop until they have been engaged by an outside force.
+• Remember, the shooter will not stop until he or she has been engaged by an outside force.

 • Attempts to rescue people should only be considered if it can be accomplished without further endangering the persons inside the secured area.